Editor’s note: This post was updated on Sept. 8, 2021.

 With a few clicks you can get just about anything delivered to your home.
-It’s (scary) simple, shockingly fast, and all too familiar during the holiday season.
+It’s (scary) simple, shockingly fast, and all too familiar nowadays.
 Boxes of all shapes and sizes show up on doorsteps and create cardboard congestion in recycling bins.
 The environmental impact of online shopping is real and rising, which is why these forgotten shipment shells deserve a second chance.

 Not to mention that kids often find the most fun in an empty box of possibilities!

-Check out these 12 ways to “unbox” play during the holiday season:
+Check out these 12 ways to “unbox” play:

 1. Indoor forts